 What documents must I submit with my visa application?

-Before applying for a visa, you should verify the website or bulletin board of the consulate that you will send your application to.
+Before applying for a visa, you should verify the website or bulletin board of the consulate where you will apply.
 To obtain a Schengen visa, you must generally present:

 A completed application form;